npopkostov/Mapiraj/README.md

 # Instructions to test the app

-npm run dev
+npm run dev // to start the app

-npm run server
+npm run server-pothgoles // to start json-server for potholes

-npm run server2
+npm run server2 // to start json-server for maptrees

 # Upcomming updates: